A lower bound technique for triangulations of simplotopes: Introduction

 In this paper, we study minimal triangulations of {\em simplotopes}, which are products of simplices \cite{freu86}.
 The $d$-cube is thus a special kind of simplotope, the product of $d$ $1$-dimensional simplices (segments).
 Simplotopes are of special interest in economics, since in a non-cooperative $n$-person game, the space of strategies is the product of simplices (one for each player)--- and finding a Nash-equilibrium is equivalent to finding a fixed point of a function on this space, e.g., \cite{lata82}.
 Simplotopes and their triangulations also appear in algebraic geometry \cite{arbi07, babi98, stur96} and optimization {\cite{dkos09}.
 Orden and Santos \cite{orsa03} used an ``efficient" $38$-simplex triangulation of a simplotope--- the product of a $3$-cube and a triangle--- to construct triangulations of arbitrarily high-dimensional cubes with few simplices; however, it should be noted the concept of an efficient triangulation is different from (though related to) the minimal triangulation.
 The idea of triangulating products of polytopes by using triangulations of simplotopes as building blocks is present also in \cite{haim91, sant00}.

 Aside from cubes, very little is known about minimal triangulations of simplotopes, especially for triangulations that are not vertex triangulations.
-It is well-known (e.g., ~\cite{orsa03}) that the product of two simplices of dimensions $a$ and $b$ must be triangulated with exactly ${a + b \choose a}$ simplices if it is a vertex triangulation; one of our results in this paper is that a vertex triangulation is indeed minimal.
+It is well-known (e.g., ~\cite{orsa03}) that the product of two simplices of dimensions $a$ and $b$ must be triangulated with exactly ${a + b \choose a}$ simplices if it is a vertex triangulation; one of our results in this paper is that a vertex triangulation is indeed minimal over all triangulations.
 Work has been done to enumerate the many different vertex triangulations of such a product~\cite{taii97}.
-DeLoera, Rambau and Santos \cite{dersXX} give a recent survey of the enumerative and structural properties of triangulations of simplotopes.
+The space of triangulations of the product of two simplices has a rich structure.
+For example, Dyck paths lead to an important class of such triangulations~\cite{ceps15}.
+This case is also important in combinatorial commutative algebra (see \cite{cort14} for example) and is a ``building block" for more general polytopal constructions (see Section 6.2 of \cite{ders10}).
+DeLoera, Rambau and Santos \cite{ders10} give a recent survey of the enumerative and structural properties of triangulations of polytopes.